MaKosmakov/Skin_Cancer_Detection_ISIC2024/README.md

 ### Team Members

-Madelyn Esther Cruz, Maksim Kosmakov, Sarasij Maitra, Ravi Prakash Tripathi, Jinjin Zhang
+Madelyn Esther Cruz, Maksim Kosmakov, Sarasij Maitra, Jinjin Zhang

 ### Overview
 The goal of this project is to develop image-based algorithms to identify histologically confirmed skin cancer cases with single-lesion crops from 3D total body photos (TBP).
 This project is inspired by the [ISIC2024_Skin_Cancer_Detection Kaggle Competition](https://www.kaggle.com/competitions/isic-2024-challenge).
 Skin cancer can be fatal if not diagnosed early.
 Dermoscopy-based AI algorithms should help clinicians in diagnosing melanoma, basal cell, and squamous cell carcinoma by aiding early diagnosis and disease prognosis.
 Also, determining which individuals should see a clinician in the first place is impactful.
 We make a combined dataset consisting of both tabular data and image data and train it using tabular modelling and various image recognition architectures.